Deep Learning for Subspace Regression: Numerical experiments

 \subsection{Eigenspace prediction}

-We considered several eigenvalue problems: (i) $D=1$ eigenproblem with Schr\"{o}dinger operator (\ref{eq:eigenproblem}) with parametric family of expanded Morse oscillator \cite{le2006accurate}, (ii) $D=2$ Schr\"{o}dinger operator (\ref{eq:eigenproblem}) with parametric family of two expanded Morse oscillators \cite{carpenter2018dynamics}, (iii) $D=2$ two datasets, $k_1 = k_2$ and $k_1\neq k_2$, for elliptic eigenproblem (\ref{eq:stationary_diffusion}) (left-hand side of the equation) with contrast coefficient sampled from gaussian random field, (iv) $D=3$ dataset for elliptic eigenproblem with diffusion coefficient $k_1 = k_2$ As the main neural network architecture we used FFNO \cite{tran2021factorized}, a descendant of FNO \cite{li2020fourier}, and performed extensive grid searches for all experiments.
+We considered several eigenvalue problems: (i) $D=1$ eigenproblem with Schr\"{o}dinger operator (\ref{eq:eigenproblem}) with parametric family of expanded Morse oscillator \cite{le2006accurate}, (ii) $D=2$ Schr\"{o}dinger operator (\ref{eq:eigenproblem}) with parametric family of two expanded Morse oscillators \cite{carpenter2018dynamics}, (iii) $D=2$ two datasets, $k_1 = k_2$ and $k_1\neq k_2$, for elliptic eigenproblem (\ref{eq:stationary_diffusion}) (left-hand side of the equation) with contrast coefficient sampled from gaussian random field, (iv) $D=3$ dataset for elliptic eigenproblem with diffusion coefficient $k_1 = k_2$.
+In all experiments we used FFNO architecture \cite{tran2021factorized} , a modification of FNO \cite{li2020fourier}, and performed extensive hyperparameter grid search.
 Details on dataset generation and training protocol are available in Appendix~\ref{appendix:eigenproblems_numerics}.
 To contextualise subspace regression we provide results for two baselines.

 \textbf{Regression with $\mathbb{Z}_2$ adjusted $l_2$ loss.} Eigenvectors are defined up to a sign, so in place of subspace losses specified in Theorem~\ref{th:loss_functions} one can try to directly predict eigenvectors with $\mathbb{Z}_2$ adjusted $l_2$ loss $l_{\mathbb{Z}_2}(v, u) = \min_{\pm}\left\|v \pm u\right\|_2$.